- 12 Ways For Healthy Living After 50

 Option Two – Lay flat on the floor (support your lower back with a rolled-up towel if you need to)

-I guarantee that you will feel more relaxed afterward any of these three options.
+I guarantee that you will feel more relaxed after trying any of these three options.

 3. Dealing With Midlife Depression

 This is an issue many of us face and it’s very often a result of Menopause.

 The change in hormones plays havoc with our moods and emotions, not to mention the infuriatingly fluctuating body temperatures!

 One side effect can be feeling incredibly depressed for no apparent reason.
 I found this really hard to bear as it varied from one day to the next.

 No wonder our male partners would like to become invisible for a few years until we get past it.

 I’ve got news for them…a few years can last for a decade or more!